 The City provides manifold services to its residents.
-They include police, fire and ambulance, library, water, solid waste, and sewer services.
+They include police, fire, and ambulance along with library and water and sewer services.
 The City also constructs and maintains parks and recreation facilities.
 In addition, the City issues building and development permits and manages the City cemetery.
 While the City also constructs and maintains streets and other public improvements, transportation is a standalone element and is not included in the Public Facilities and Services Element.